 Use an XML processing or pipelining package.
 XProc is an W3C Recommendation for pipelining, and XML Calabash is an Open Source implementation.
 There are others, some of which are commercial products which provide extensive document management, document database, and document conversion and editing functions, often as part of a much larger enterprise information solution, using XSLT3 or their own in-house systems.
 Two popular ones are MarkLogic and OmniMark.

-For data, use a conversion system that does not require writing code: Flexter is an example of one with a graphical interface for mapping source elements (XML) to target fields (several formats).
+For ‘data’ XML, use a conversion system that does not require writing code: Flexter is an example of one with a graphical interface for mapping source elements (XML) to target fields (several formats).
 While this approach is not appropriate for ‘document’ XML (books, articles, etc) it provides a useful method for data which is essentially tabular or rectangular in structure, as they can connect directly to your database.

 Use a conventional compilable language.
 Java or C (or one of its many ++/♯ variants) would be common; Pascal, FORTRAN, or COBOL are rare these days, but XML libraries do exist for them).
 BASIC, anyone?

 Use a scripting language.
 Perl, Python, Tcl, VBscript, or even Powershell are all popular, and XML libraries exist for them; the Python ones have an excellent reputation.

 Combine XML utilities with standard shell command utilities.
 Here is an early example of an XML-to-CSV routine which uses onsgmls to parse and validate the document, expose the ESIS, and use awk to reformat it into CSV.
 Similar processes can be developed using the LTXML2 toolkit.

 There are downloadable or web-based (sometimes free) programs claiming to be ‘easy’ XML converters.
 The editor would like to hear recommendations or warnings ☺.